Little pageants on the prairie

 Getting there: Walnut Grove is a three-hour drive west of the Twin Cities.
 De Smet is another two hours.
 Both pageants start at 9 p.m., so you'll want to reserve overnight accommodations.

-Admission is $17 for reserved seating in chairs and $15 for seating on the hillside, where admission for children 5 and younger is free.
-It's another $2 for handling.
+Admission is $25 for wide VIP seats, $20 for reserved chair seating and $18 for seating on the hillside, where admission for children 5 and younger is free.
+It's another $3 for handling.
 Reserve at 888-859-3102.

 © Beth Gauper